Funeral arrangements

 Using a funeral director

-When the registrar issues the death certificate, they will also give you a certificate authorising the funeral.
+When the registrar issues the death certificate, they will also issue you with a certificate to authorise the funeral, either by way of burial or cremation.

 You need to give this certificate to the funeral director you have asked to arrange the funeral.
 You can use the Funeral Guide website to look for local funeral directors.